We have compiled a list of frequently asked questions about the ceremonies you can enjoy in Gloucestershire.

 Please note: payment must be made in full.
 There is no facility for part-payment to be accepted.

 The standard service we offer is called a statutory registration.
-This is for you and your partner and two witnesses only, in either our Cheltenham or Gloucester office.
-It is the minimum registration you need to be legally married.
+This is for you and your partner and two witnesses only, at Gloucester Register office.
+(No other guests, dependents or minors however young are able to attend this ceremony) It is the minimum registration you need to be legally married.
 Please note there will not be a ring exchange, photos or music.

-Alternatively you can choose to have an enhanced ceremony, which will include all the legal formalities to ensure that you are married, but will also be a celebration and an opportunity to involve your family and friends.
+Alternatively, you can choose to have an enhanced ceremony at an approved licensed venue, or at our Gloucester, Stroud or Cinderford Register Offices, which will include all the legal formalities to ensure that you are married, but will also be a celebration and an opportunity to involve your family and friends.
 The ceremony can include personal touches and enhancements, such as music, readings, exchange of rings, as well as the opportunity for photographs.

 We work with you to create your own individual ceremony.
 Our ceremony team are on hand to provide support and help you create the ceremony of your dreams.

 Contact your chosen venue directly.
-When you have booked the venue please then telephone the ceremony team on 01452 425060 (option 3).
+When you have booked the venue please then telephone the ceremony team on 01452 425060 (option 3) / Monday - Friday, 8.30am - 4.30pm.
 Registration Officers will be required to attend your ceremony so it is important to contact us as early as possible to ensure they are available on the date you would like.
+Please note that booking with us can take 10-15 minutes over the phone.

 You must each give formal notice of your intention to marry or form a civil partnership, in person at a registration office in the district where you live.
 You are required to have lived in the district for at least eight days before giving notice.